yboulaamane/yboulaamane.github.io/_pages/resources.md

 - [Smina](https://github.com/mwojcikowski/smina) - A fork of AutoDock Vina with additional features and optimizations.
 It focuses on improving scoring and minimization.
 - [Gnina](https://github.com/gnina/gnina) - A fork of Smina with integrated support for scoring and optimizing ligands using convolutional neural networks.
 - [EasyDock](https://github.com/ci-lab-cz/easydock) - A fully automated pipeline for molecular docking based on Vina with a full support of Smina and Gnina.
 - [HADDOCK](https://wenmr.science.uu.nl/haddock2.4/) - A platform used for all types of molecular docking including protein, ligand, peptide, and nucleic acid docking.
+- [PandaDock](https://github.com/pritampanda15/PandaDock) - A Python-based molecular docking tool for bioinformatics and drug design, offering features like flexible residue docking and GPU acceleration.
+It supports various scoring functions and search algorithms for efficient simulations.
+- [ZDOCK](https://zdock.wenglab.org/) - A web server that predicts protein–protein complex structures using a rigid-body docking algorithm.
+- [ClusPro 2.0](https://cluspro.org/) - A web-based tool for protein–protein docking.
+It performs rigid-body docking by sampling billions of conformations and clusters the results to identify the most probable complex structures.
+- [pyDockWEB](https://life.bsc.es/pid/pydockweb/) - A free web server for predicting protein–protein complex structures using rigid-body docking and scoring based on electrostatics and desolvation energy.
+- [SwissDock](https://www.swissdock.ch/) - A molecular docking web tool now powered by Attracting Cavities and AutoDock Vina engines, useful for training new students.
+- [MzDOCK](https://github.com/Muzatheking12/MzDOCK) - A free, automated graphical user interface (GUI) pipeline for molecular docking simulations.
+- [Uni-Mol Docking V2](https://www.bohrium.com/apps/unimoldockingv2/job?type=app) - A molecular docking application hosted on Bohrium, a diverse suite of AI-powered applications tailored for scientific research, especially in biomedicine, materials science, and computational chemistry.

 ## Molecular interaction visualization